jjshoots/jjshoots.github.io/_posts/2023-11-26-nglex-paci.md

 <img src="{{ site.base_path }}/resources/posts/nglex/staff_room.jpg" width="80%" style="display:block;margin:0 auto;">
 <p style="text-align: center;">The room that me an Adi shared.
 This is a staff room and not what paying guests experience.</p>

+### Disclaimers

+I have over 40 GB worth of images and videos, ask me if you want to see anything in more detail.

+All thoughts and opinions are mine and do not represent that of National Geographic, Lindblad Expeditions, or any of their staff and guests.